This article may contain compensated links. Please read disclaimer for more info.

 Port-Cros is the wildest and best-preserved of the Hyères Islands (no cars or bikes here) and the heart of Port-Cros National Park.
 People visit Port-Cros for the day to enjoy one of its numerous marked hiking trails.

 Le Levant is a naturist paradise, home to the famous Naturist Domain of Heliopolis.
-Here, you have a magnificent beach, a cute village, and shops.
+On this French island, you have a magnificent beach, a cute village, and shops.
 Everyone is allowed to walk naked everywhere except for a few public spaces.

 4. Iles Lavezzi

 Suggested by Claudia | Strictly Sardinia

 The islands of the Lavezzi Archipelago are among the most unique islands in France.
 They are right off the southern coast of Corsica, in the Strait of Bonifacio, and just a few kilometers from Sardinia.

 The Lavezzi Archipelago comprises the islands of Piana, Ratino, Porraggia and Sperduto, and Cavallo.
 It is blessed with unique rock formations, thick Mediterranean vegetation, pristine beaches, and incredibly clear (and mostly shallow) waters that are just perfect for a summer day out.

 In Lavezzi, you will find a (not accessible) lighthouse and two small cemeteries where the victims of the 1855 shipwreck of the French frigate Sémillante are buried.
 A couple of trails go around the island, connect the main beaches, and have a couple of viewpoints to admire the sea.

 Piana island is just 300 meters from mainland Corsica, and since the water is incredibly shallow, you can literally walk there.
 The tiny island is characterized by dunes, thick vegetation, and a small beach with white sand.